-- (1) The option vests as to 1/48 of the shares in monthly installments measured from the vesting commencement date. - (2) Twenty-five percent of the shares subject to the option vested on the first anniversary of the vesting commencement date, and the remainder vests in 36 equal monthly installments thereafter.
+- (1) Amounts reflect the value of RSUs, each with respect to one share of our common stock, as of December 31, 2016. - (2) The option vests as to 1/48 of the shares in monthly installments measured from the vesting commencement date. - (3) Represents RSUs issued under our 2015 Equity Incentive Plan (the "2015 Plan").
+The RSUs vest in four equal annual installments from the grant date of September 12, 2016. - (4) Twenty-five percent of the shares subject to the option vested on the first anniversary of the vesting commencement date, and the remainder vests in 36 equal monthly installments thereafter.